We can now create desktop apps with Flutter. This article covers the key points of my interest and demonstrates how to build them.

 % flutter build macos

-After the build is completed, an application package is created in the following directory.
+Upon completion of the build, an application package is created in the directory mentioned below.

-It is a normal desktop application that can be launched by double-clicking in the Finder.
+It is a typical desktop application that can be launched by double-clicking in the Finder.

 Runtime file size